 Hashtags are useful, especially when you want to promote an interesting Pin under a not-so-popular topic that people are actively looking for.
 If you have a good marketing strategy, you can make certain hashtags trending for your promotions to be successful.

 Plus, whether you’re a brand or content creator, hashtags help your businesses be easily discovered on Pinterest, enhancing your branding to gain buyers’ trust, exposing your content, and getting more engagement.
-Below are some tips on how to effectively use hashtags on Pinterest for your business.
+Below are some tips on how to effectively use hashtags on Pinterest for business.

 Tips #1: Choosing Hashtags